top of page

 23. I have lived in Hadley Wood for many years but have never been approached to join HWS.

 We do our best to make everyone aware in the community.
-The scheme is promoted online, via several hundred plaques on member properties, via hand-delivered letters through your door, via the Hadley Wood News which is delivered to every home in Hadley Wood every other month (by the HWA) and through the NHW chat forums and the Hadley Wood Association at the AGM.
-We also incentivise members to make referrals and recommend their neighbours to join.
-Ultimately, we want everyone in Hadley Wood to be a part of and benefit from enhanced security protection for themselves, their family and their property, so please do not hesitate to get in touch with us via our website www.hadleywoodsecurity.com
+The scheme is promoted online, via several hundred plaques on member properties, via hand-delivered letters through your door, via the Hadley Wood News which is delivered to every home in Hadley Wood every other month (by the HWA) and through the NHW WhatsApp Groups and the Hadley Wood Association at the AGM.
+We also incentivise members to make referrals and recommend their neighbours to join with £50 off for both parties.
+Ultimately, we want everyone in Hadley Wood to be a part of – and benefit from - enhanced security protection for themselves, their family and their property, so please do not hesitate to get in touch with us via our website www.hadleywoodsecurity.com